Jordan Pickford

 Jordan Lee Pickford (' Logan; born 7 March 1994) is an English professional footballer who plays as a goalkeeper for club Everton and the England national team.

 Pickford began his career at Sunderland, and played for their academy, reserve and senior teams.
-He had loan spells at Darlington, Alfreton Town, Burton Albion, Carlisle United, Bradford City and Preston North End.
+He had loan spells at Darlington, Alfreton Town, Burton Albion, Carlisle United, Bradford City, and Preston North End.
 He signed for Everton for a fee of £30 million in June 2017.

-Pickford has represented England at under-16, under-17, under-18, under-19, under-20 and under-21 levels.
+Pickford has represented England at under-16, under-17, under-18, under-19, under-20, and under-21 levels.
 He made his debut for the full England national team in November 2017 in a friendly against Germany.
 He was the starting goalkeeper in England's 2018 FIFA World Cup fourth-place finish, in which the squad made its first semi-final appearance since 1990.
 He also started in England's UEFA Euro 2020 runners-up finish, in which they reached their first ever Euro final and first major tournament final since 1966.
 Starting every game in the group stage, Pickford conceded no goals.
-Pickford again started as England's first-choice goalkeeper as they reached the final of UEFA Euro 2024.
+Pickford again started as England's first-choice goalkeeper as they reached the final of UEFA Euro 2024 and finished third at the 2026 FIFA World Cup.

 Early and personal life

-Jordan Lee Pickford was born Jordan Lee Logan on 7 March 1994 in Washington, Tyne and Wear, where he attended St Robert of Newminster Catholic School.
+Jordan Lee Pickford was born Jordan Lee Logan on 7 March 1994 in Washington, a town in the county of Tyne and Wear in England.
+His father Lee later changed the family name to Pickford.
+He attended St Robert of Newminster Catholic School.
 He grew up supporting his local football club, Sunderland.

 Pickford began dating Megan Davison whilst at secondary school.
 In March 2020, they married.
 The couple have a son who was born in 2019, and two daughters born in 2023 and 2025.

+He is not related to George Pickford, another goalkeeper at Everton who plays for the youth team.